thomasms/toast/README.md

 Still very early, API likely to change.
 - Testing needs testing
 - Setup CI
-- Support for other types
+- Support for other types - character arrays need to be implemented
 - Support for derived data types
 - Support for arrays
 - Support for mpi
 - Ensure threadsafety
+- JSON output

 Toast can be used in 2 main ways: